durkeepk/website/content/authors/admin/_index.md

 title: Patrick Durkee
 ---

 I am a Research Fellow at the Institute for Advanced Study in Toulouse.
-I spend most of my time investigating the psychological underpinnings of human status hierarchies and how they relate to broad cultural and individual differences.
+I study cultural variation in personality and status hierarchy structure.
 I also teach R and statistics.